 The interest rate is stated on a yearly or p.a. (per annum) basis.
 This allows to conveniently compare different loans.
 Whenever there is a payment due, this nominal interest rate is taken to calculate the interest payment based on outstanding loan principal and the term of the interest payment period.
 The interest rate is a result of two things.
 The borrower’s rating and the term of the loan.
 Lower interest rates correspond to better ratings and shorter terms.
 Rating categories that represent a higher risk need to be compensated and correspond to higher interest rates.
 The same holds for the term.

-A loan can either be repaid in a one time payment (stated as “single repayment”) at the end of the term or there can be repayments of principal during the term (stated as “monthly repayment”).
-A loan with single repayment is also called a bullet loan.
-The entire amount is repaid in one bullet payment which includes the principal and the interest payment.
+A loan can either be repaid in installments during the term (stated as “monthly repayment”).
 When there is a monthly repayment the loan is also called an amortizing loan.
 The monthly repayment is called an annuity.
 The annuity is a constant payment and consists of a repayment of principal and of an interest payment.

 Even though the annuity is constant over the term of the loan, the share of repayment and interest changes.
 At the beginning of the loan term outstanding principal is high, that means the interest rate payment is also high since it is calculated based on outstanding principal.
 When the loan matures the interest portion gets smaller and the principal repayment increases.

-- Eduction: Fees for apprenticeship, master craftsman, college or other higher education degree, school, PhD, continuing education and training
+- Education: Fees for apprenticeship, master craftsman, college or other higher education degree, school, PhD, continuing education and training

 - Renovation: Costs for renovation of a house or apartment, car or other fixed asset repairs